 Fruit on a stick is often referred to as an appetizer or hors d’oeuvres.

 This fruit kabob recipe is super easy to make and can be made in any fruit combination you would like.
 Kids love these and think it is so fun to eat the fruit right off the stick.
+Serve them at breakfast or snack time along with some Air Fryer Cinnamon Twists.

 Can Fruit Kabobs Be Made Ahead Of Time?